Statistical Models for Repeated Categorical Ratings: The R Package rater: Introduction

+The assignment of items to categories, which are variously referred to as gradings, annotations or labelled data, we will call \emph{ratings}.
+Our hope is that these are an accurate reflection of the true characteristics of the items being rated.
+However, this is not guaranteed; all raters and rating systems are fallible.
+We would expect some disagreement between the raters, especially from non-experts, and even expert raters may disagree when there are some items that are more difficult to rate than others.
+A typical way of dealing with this problem is to obtain multiple ratings for each item from different raters, some of whom might rate the item more than once on separate occasions.
+By using an aggregate index (e.g., by averaging the ratings) one can hope to reduce bias and variance when estimating both population frequencies and individual item categories.

-Despite the fact that data of this type are relatively common, there is a lack of software that can be used to fit statistical models to them.
-To address this, we introduce \pkg{rater}, a software package for \proglang{R} \citep{rcoreteam} designed specifically for such data. \pkg{rater} is available on CRAN, see \url{https://CRAN.R-project.org/package=rater}.
-Our package provides the ability to fit the Dawid--Skene model \citep{dawid1979} and a few different variants of this model.
-The default mode of inference is Bayesian, but we also implement an optimisation-based procedure that avoids much of the usual Bayesian computation.
-The package accepts data in multiple formats and provides the facility to extract and visualise parameter estimates.
+Despite the fact that ratings data of this type are common, there are few software packages that can be used to fit useful statistical models to them.
+To address this, we introduce \CRANpkg{rater}, a software package for R (R Core Team 2021) designed specifically for such data and available on CRAN.
+Our package provides the ability to fit the Dawid--Skene model (Dawid and Skene 1979) and several of its extensions.
+The goal is to estimate accurately the underlying true class of each item (to the extent that this is meaningful and well-defined) as well as to quantify and characterise the accuracy of each rater.
+Models of these data should account for the possibility that accuracy differs between the raters and that the errors they make might be class-specific.
+The package accepts data in multiple formats and provides functions for extracting and visualizing parameter estimates.